The History of Call of Duty 4: Modern Warfare

 The Making of Call of Duty 4: Modern Warfare

 Over the course of two years, the concept for the fourth installment of the series led developers to a modern setting.
 The approach was to focus on three games in a trilogy of sorts.
 Over three games, a mix of real-life weapons and countries would theme an overarching narrative.
 Instead of referencing real wars occurring at the time, Infinity Ward created a fictional environment.
 The realism of the war elements led many developers to attend live training drills and other simulations in-person.
 This approach extended to the psychological aspects of war and the impact of these sorts of conflicts.

-Online, the biggest change in the Modern Warfare era that rewrote the series’ history was the in-game perks.
+Online, the biggest change in the Modern Warfare era that rewrote the history of Call of Duty 3 and the series as a whole was the in-game perks.
 Players could now get things like helicopters and airstrikes when they achieved a kill streak.
 This, and more balanced matchmaking based on experience, would hopefully make for more competitive gameplay.
 Plus, a wider variety of maps would help diversify what players experienced in any given hour.
 The magic of this award-winning title occurred online.
 The multiplayer aspect really catapulted the game forward in popularity.